Dali Yunnan, China Travel Guide

 Yunnan shares borders with Myanmar, Laos, and Vietnam.

-Land crossings from these countries are achievable at specific checkpoints (e.g., Hekou for Vietnam, Mohan for Laos, Ruili for Myanmar).
+Land crossings from these particular countries are possible at specific checkpoints (e.g., Hekou for Vietnam, Mohan for Laos, Ruili for Myanmar).

 Travelers must have a valid Chinese visa obtained in advance.
 These crossings are generally not relevant for a standard Dali visit.

-For the majority of visitors, direct international flight transfers to major Chinese cities (like Kunming) and subsequent domestic flights or high-speed trains to Dali will be the most straightforward travel options.
+For most travelers, direct international flight transfers to major Chinese cities (like Kunming) and subsequent domestic flights or high-bullet trains to Dali will be the most straightforward travel options.